 October is a great time for spooky Halloween fun, but in the special education classroom, our learning never stops!
 In this blog post, I'm sharing a few of our tried and true literacy centers and activities for October…you may notice some festive, Halloween spirit on the outside, but there's also some solid literacy practice included, too!

 I always breathe a sigh of relief as the calendar moves from September to October.
 Not only do I look forward to boots with dresses and PSL (I know, I know), but I also welcome the resemblance of a classroom routine now that Back to School is winding down.

 Are you looking for more ideas to incorporate hands-on play?
-I have weekly sensory bins to match our interactive read alouds, but if you don't want to switch them as often, I also have monthly themes in my “Spill It!” bundle.
+We use weekly sensory bins to match our favorite Halloween books and holiday vocabulary words, but if you don't want to switch them as often, I also have monthly themes in my “Spill It!” bundle.
 Students will dig into the bins, pull out the themed cards, and use the alphabet cards to build their own seasonal words!
-If you’re looking to “bump it up,” you could add seasonal sentence cards to your bins instead!
+Here's the interactive books we enjoy during October:

 As you can probably tell, we LOVE celebrating seasons, but instead of designating a specific day for holiday fun, we like to sprinkle it in all month long!